 Complementary Colors

-They were mostly relaxed and having fun, amusing themselves.
+They were mostly relaxed and having fun.
 Tom was being naughty though.
 He waited for Alan to finish mixing the colors and then used them to fill his color wheel.
 Elizabeth, on the other hand, was mixing colors for her classmates to get the ‘exact’ shade that it should be.

 Mark wasn’t very careful and hadn’t’ exactly cleaned his brush every time he used the colors.
-In the end, he had colorful streaks of color mixed into his wheel.
+In the end, he had colorful streaks mixed into his wheel.

 “For the final part of today’s class, I will quickly explain complementary colors.
 Complementary colors are colors that are on opposite sides of the color wheel.
 For example, orange is opposite from blue, so they’re complementary colors.
 They are like friends who look very different from each other but like to hang out together.
 And they like to sit opposite each other so they can say nice things to each other.
 They complement each other.”